Push the Beat for This Jam (The Second Chapter): Track listing

+International version

 UK version

 To capitalise on the success of "The Logical Song" in the UK, a different version of the album was released there titled Push the Beat for This Jam (The Singles '94–'02).
 Released on 29 July 2002, it was certified Gold by the BPI on 23 August 2002, reaching a high of number six on the UK Albums Chart.
 The album contains singles spanning the group's whole career up to that point, with the following track listing.